This is an account of a seven year old boy and his journey of writing and ultimately publishing a book, sent to me by his mother.

-They said that any problem, any curved ball thrown at him he could handle and turn into another opportunity for their company.
+They said that he could handle any curved ball thrown at him, any difficult problem, and turn it into another opportunity for their company.

 Here we saw that the greatest curved ball Satan could throw at a parent became another opportunity for them to display the glory of the risen Jesus Christ to the world.

 All praise to our God who lives and loves us with passion.
 He knows you personally and his greatest desire is to bless you.
 Would you like to deepen your relationship with this God?

 I had to do something drastic to connect back to my teenage son.
 Guess what?